 Measuring a company or investment's ESG (environmental social governance) performance and risks can be complex.
-ESG is horizontal by nature, often incorporating a wide range of ESG metrics and indicators around an entity's leadership, policies and controls, sustainability, diversity, safety, risk management, social impact, and more.
-So what are ESG metrics, really?
+ESG incorporates a wide range of ESG metrics and indicators around an entity's leadership, policies and controls, sustainability, diversity, safety, risk management, social impact, and more.
+So what are the most important ESG metrics?
 And why do they increasingly matter for companies, investors, and corporate leaders?

 A metric is a quantitative or qualitative indicator used to track progress and measure success.
 In business, metrics are used by leaders, managers, analytics teams, and other decision-makers to understand how their company is performing against specific plans, targets, or industry benchmarks.
 The most important metrics are often called KPIs, or key performance indicators.